bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ### Hybrid federated mesh topology
 ---

+This blueprint illustrates a Hybrid Federated Mesh Topology, typical of large enterprises.
+It combines multiple distinct distributed functional domains with a consolidated raw data engineering capability.

+Key characteristics of this topology include:

 **Hybrid of Data Fabric and Data Mesh:**

 - Combines centralised governance with domain-specific autonomy.
 - Offers a unified platform for seamless data integration, alongside domain-driven flexibility.

 **Fabric-Like Features:**

 - Scalable, unified platform: Connects diverse data sources across the organisation.
 - Shared infrastructure and standards: Ensures consistency, interoperability, and trusted data.
 - Streamlined access: Simplifies workflows and reduces friction for data usage and insights delivery.

 **Mesh-Like Features:**

 - Domain-driven autonomy: Empowers teams to create tailored solutions for their specific data and AI needs.
 - Collaboration-focused: Teams act as both data producers and consumers, fostering reuse and efficiency.
 - Federated governance: Ensures standards while allowing teams to manage their data locally.